Democracy at a Crossroads

 Reconceptualizing Socio-Political Issues in Schools and Society

 A volume in the series: Social Science Education Consortium Book Series.
-Editor(s): Gregory L. Samuels, The University of Montevallo.
-Amy Samuels, The University of Montevallo.
+Editor(s): Whitney G. Blankenship, San Antonio College.
+Matthew T. Missias, Grand Valley State University.
+Anne Aydinian-Perry, University of Wyoming.
+Dean P. Vesperman, University of Wisconsin-River Falls.

 At a time of questionable civility in American politics, democratic education appears to be at a crossroads.
 As we consider how to best explore democracy and foster a more civically-engaged populace in the current socio-political context, it is critical to examine what frames our educational systems, policies, and practices and shapes our civic identity.
 While teachers struggle with decreased instructional time for social studies and the demands of standardized tests, the social sciences are often pushed to the margins.
 Reflecting on how to negotiate local, state, national, and global tensions related to policy and practice, educators work to do what is best to equip students to foster democratic citizenship and ideals.